There’s no doubt Thunderbolt is unparalleled thanks to its near-zero latency and up to 6 peripherals connectivity without any loss in transfer speed.

 Do you play in LARGE shows that entail having PERFECT audio quality with high PAs in your studio?

-Like other more expensive interfaces, the Zoom TAC also boasts NEAR ZERO LATENCY and the ultimate in HIGH AUDIO QUALITY (up to 24-bit/192 kHz).
+Like other more expensive thunderbolt audio interfaces, the Zoom TAC also boasts NEAR ZERO LATENCY and the ultimate in HIGH AUDIO QUALITY (up to 24-bit/192 kHz).

 Perfect for Musicians on the Road!